PLATINUM2022

 Our outreach efforts have created a solid foundation for our organization.
 Our biggest focus in our first years has been to create a stable form of funding and a respected name within our community, and we have already accomplished both.
 The support our organization receives from the community has been outstanding.

-With our financial support being stable and trackable through our thrifty craft store sales and our art workshop registrations, our next step was to create the programs that people in our community have shown need for.
-The biggest need was job training for students with disadvantages.
-Art of Recycle created positions for students and job training for students that lacked basic math, reading and writing skills.
-Within five years, Art of Recycle increased our staff from 4 employees to over twenty.
-Twelve employees out of twenty have disadvantages.
-We are currently creating more jobs for students as we continue to train them in math, reading and writing, social skills, life skills and critical thinking skills.
+With our financial support being stable and trackable through our thrifty craft store sales, our art workshop registrations, teacher memberships, and daily visitor count, our next step is helping to create the programs that people in our community have shown need for.
+The biggest need that we are seeing is advocating for students in job training programs through other institutions and organizations.
+Many of these organizations are not focusing on long term solutions for young adults under the age of 21, leaving them without support programs after they reach the age of 21.
+Art of Recycle raises funds to create employment positions and job training for high school students with special needs.
+We utilize our craft store and art center to train people in math, reading and writing, social skills, life skills and critical thinking skills.

-Our third step is to develop our team.
+AoR is always seeking further development for our team.
 Teaching people how to work together to help make their community grow.
 As Art of Recycle grows, so does our staff.
 Both volunteer and hired staff make up our work force.
-Our overall goal is to provide people with an income that sustains them in all aspects of their life, emotionally and physically, as well as financially.

 Art of Recycle has established a firm clientele base, both in the Ephrata area and surrounding counties.
 We have successfully networked with local organizations and local community members who were in need of the services that we provide, many of whom are now regularly utilizing our services.

-At the end of 2021, Art of Recycle is currently residing in an 18000sf wonderland in downtown Ephrata, PA.
+Art of Recycle is currently residing in an 18000sf wonderland in downtown Ephrata, PA.
 We have successfully raised the funds to support our growth.
-We went from a 2500sf space where our organization thrived for five years to an 18000 sf space where we resided for 6 years.
-We have surpassed our goal of maintaining our facility and we have now become self-sustaining, creating the funds to employ a modest full-time staff.
+AoR has been successful in maintaining our facility and our growth for 16 years.
+Our organization is self-sustaining, creating the funds to employ a modest part-time staff.
 On track to eventually employing dozens of disadvantaged residents from Ephrata and surrounding areas.

 How we listen